User Guide

 Outline

-The Outline view displays the overview of the edited screen contents.
-Widgets are displayed in their Z-order, those in the back being at the start of the list and those in the front being at the end.
+The Outline view displays the overview of the edited contents.
+For screens it displays widgets in their Z-order, those in the back being at the top of the list and those in the front being at the bottom.
+For storyboards it displays the list of included screens.

 Widgets can be reordered using drag and drop.
-Other edit operations like copy&paste and delete are also available.
+Other edit operations like copy & paste and delete also work.

 Links

-The Links view is used for linking screens.
-When you select an object that supports linking the Links view will let you edit links for that object.
+The Links view is used for linking screens into clickable prototypes.
+When you select an object that can be linked to another screen, the Links view lets you edit the links for that object.

 Toolbar